Swegbloo/Nemoh/doc/getting-started.rst

 Running
 *******

-The binary files of NEMOH1 and NEMOH2 have to be executed following the order provided in :ref:`Sec:Execute`.
+The binary files of NEMOH1 and NEMOH2 have to be executed following the order provided in :ref:`getting-started:executable files`.

 The following steps are for executing the binary files in the command window.